 Safety is one of Exxaro's key priorities.
 Management continues to lead in this regard and this is also reflected in their performance contracts.
-Sadly, and after over a five-year fatality-free period, we lost Mathews Moanalo at the Belfast mine.
+Sadly, following a fatality-free period of more than five years, we lost Mathews Moanalo at the Belfast mine.
 We pass our deepest condolences to his family, friends and colleagues.
 Exxaro will continue to strive to achieve and maintain our zero-fatality approach in our activities.

-My deepest gratitude to my colleagues on the board, the management team, under the leadership of Nombasa and our employees across the business.
+My deepest gratitude to my colleagues on the board, the management team under the leadership of Nombasa, and our employees across the business.
 As we look ahead to 2023, it is thanks to your continued commitment and dedication that we are delivering on our purpose - to power better lives in Africa and beyond.

-Mvuleni Geoffrey Qhena Chairperson 14 April 2023
+Mvuleni Qhena Chairperson